DesislavaSGeorgieva/art-museum-covid-sql-analysis/README.md

 SELECT  m.Name AS Museum,  COUNT(v.Visit_ID) AS Total_Visits

-FROM  Visits v
+FROM  Visits AS v

-JOIN  Exhibitions e ON v.Exhibition_ID = e.Exhibition_ID
+JOIN  Exhibitions AS e ON v.Exhibition_ID = e.Exhibition_ID

-JOIN  Museums m ON e.Museum_ID = m.Museum_ID
+JOIN  Museums AS m ON e.Museum_ID = m.Museum_ID

 GROUP BY m.Name;